ch4dwick/terraform-devops/README.md

     AWS_SECRET_ACCESS_KEY: xxxxxxx
 ```

 If you have multiple accounts, better to use gh-cli to speed automate the creation of each entry.
+You can also use Terraform to automate the creation of the same IAM and permissions on each AWS account that this project will maintain.

 ### Branch naming